Event-based vision sensing and its application to pedestrian detection for intelligent transportation and surveillance: DATASETS AND EVALUATION METRICS

-\textbf{FJUPD}\footnote{https://github.com/fjcu-ee-islab/Spiking\_Converted\_YOLOv4} \cite{SpikeEvent2023} is an extension of the PADBenchmark \cite{Neuromo2019} dataset for the purpose of conducting more detailed experiments, with a particular focus on outdoor scenes and low light conditions.
-The FJUPD data is bifurcated into ‘simple’ and ‘complex’ categories based on luminosity and shadow dynamics, where complex backgrounds are characterized by pronounced light fluctuations and mobile shadows.
-The setup is similar to PADBenchmark, is designed to capture event data in environments challenged by variable lighting and shadow movement conditions.
-The dataset distinguishes between simple and complex scenes based on different lighting conditions and moving shadows, with complex scenes having rich light variations and moving shadows.
-The dataset encapsulates a total of 1000 records containing 5912 annotated frames from the pedestrian detection event stream, all of which are unrecorded APS frames
+\textbf{FJUPD}\footnote{https://github.com/fjcu-ee-islab/Spiking\_Converted\_YOLOv4} \cite{SpikeEvent2023} is an extension of the PAFBenchmark \cite{Neuromo2019} dataset for more detailed pedestrian-detection experiments, with a particular focus on outdoor scenes and low-light conditions.
+The data are divided into ``simple'' and ``complex'' categories based on luminosity and shadow dynamics, where complex backgrounds are characterized by pronounced light fluctuations and moving shadows.
+Compared with the original benchmark, its main value lies in providing more challenging lighting and background conditions, making it particularly useful for evaluating the robustness of event-based pedestrian detection under difficult illumination and shadow interference.

-\textbf{DVS-OUTLAB}\footnote{http://dnt.kr.hsnr.de/DVS-OUTLAB/} \cite{DVSOUTLAB2021} uses a static acquisition method to capture activity within a fixed square area, capturing data across a 2,800 m² amusement park monitored by three fixed sensors.
-Positioned approximately 6 meters high with a 25-degree tilt towards the ground, the entire system operates on a self-sufficient solar energy storage system.
-The dataset provides high speed event output at 200 bps, allowing multi-angle stereo modelling of character behaviour.
+\textbf{DVS-OUTLAB}\footnote{http://dnt.kr.hsnr.de/DVS-OUTLAB/} \cite{DVSOUTLAB2021} uses a static acquisition method to capture activity within a fixed square area across a 2,800~m\textsuperscript{2} amusement park monitored by three fixed sensors.
+Positioned approximately 6 meters high with a 25-degree tilt toward the ground, the entire system operates on a self-sufficient solar energy storage system.
+Beyond long-duration outdoor event capture, the dataset also provides labeled regions of interest, including both object-related labels and environmental interferences such as rain and shadows.
+This makes DVS-OUTLAB particularly valuable for studying long-term outdoor event sensing under realistic environmental disturbances.

-\textbf{DHP19}\footnote{https://github.com/uzh-rpg/event-based\_vision\_resources/} \cite{DHP192019} is the first dataset to use DVS for 3D human posture estimation, capturing the 3D positions of human joints through a stream of events from multiple synchronised DVS cameras.
-This recording utilized four DAVIS cameras and the Vicon motion capture system, which consists of ten infrared cameras surrounding a motorised treadmill, thus facilitating varied movements by subjects.
-The dataset includes 33 movements from 17 subjects, yielding a substantial corpus for detailed motion analysis.
+\textbf{DHP19}\footnote{https://github.com/uzh-rpg/event-based\_vision\_resources/} \cite{DHP192019} is the first dataset to use EVS for 3D human pose estimation, capturing the 3D positions of human joints through streams of events from multiple synchronized EVS cameras.
+This recording utilized four DAVIS cameras and the Vicon motion capture system, which consists of ten infrared cameras surrounding a motorized treadmill, thus facilitating varied movements by subjects.
+Although it is not a standard pedestrian-detection benchmark, DHP19 is highly relevant to EB-PD because it reveals how event streams encode fine-grained human motion structure, which is valuable for posture-sensitive pedestrian perception and behavior analysis.